Do you need a bookkeeper or an CFO?

-A bookkeeper is a key member of your finance team, they are an accounting professional responsible for maintaining detailed records of financial transactions such as purchases and sales.
-How the records are collected and stored will vary due to preference and systems available, but the role itself doesn't vary greatly between businesses.
+A bookkeeper is a key member of your finance team; they are an accounting professional responsible for maintaining detailed records of financial transactions such as purchases and sales.
+How the records are collected and stored will vary due to preference and the systems available, but the role itself doesn't vary greatly between businesses.

 The Role of a Bookkeeper